 Three steps in pipeline:

 Step 1: Calculate mean corrected z-scores on steady state data.
+Ok, this will require some explanation.
 This step, while it is optional, is powerful but requires knockout data for each gene in the dataset.

 Step 2: Calculate the time-lagged Context Likelihood of Relatedness between each gene.
 This step consists of three substeps: